 Grizzly bear, on the other hand, are more likely to attack humans.
 However within the lower 48 states, their habitat is found only in pockets of northern Montana, northern Idaho, and in Yellowstone National Park.
 See our other article, “Do I Have to Worry About Bears When Boondocking?“

-The wild animal with the highest possibility of attacking you is a rattlesnake, and this would occur while leaving a trail to walk through bushes and tall grass.
-See also, “Will I get Attacked by Wild Animals When Boondocking?”
+The wild animal with the highest possibility of attacking you is a rattlesnake, and this would occur while hiking.
+See also, “Will I get Attacked by Wild Animals When Boondocking?“

 But Isn’t Boondocking More Dirty, and Expose You to More Disease?